sharetribe/flex-docs/src/docs/introduction/introducing-template/index.md

 The first step to take the Sharetribe Web Template into use is downloading the codebase and installing the necessary development tools.
-Then, check out our tutorial where you modify Biketribe’s visual and functional settings to create an entirely new marketplace.
+Then, check out our tutorial where you modify your marketplace's visual and functional settings to create an entirely new marketplace.

 Follow our
 [getting started guide](/introduction/getting-started-with-web-template/)